GeoscienceAustralia/tcrm/docs/glossary.rst

    Annual Exceedance Probability
       The probability of a threshold being exceeded once (or more) in any year.

+   Genesis
+      Formation of a tropical cyclone event.

    Hazard
       The magnitude of wind speed.

-   Return period
-      The average time between exceedances of a given threshold.
-Compare to Annual Exceedance Probability

-   Tropical cyclone
-      A tropical cyclone is a rapidly-rotating storm system characterized by a low-pressure center, strong winds, and a spiral arrangement of thunderstorms that produce heavy rain.

-   Genesis
-      Formation of a tropical cyclone event
+TCRM generates a 3-second gust wind speed, at 10 metres above ground over open, flat terrain (an aerodynamic roughness length of 0.02 m).

+   Kernel density estimation
+      A non-parametric method to estimate the probability density function of a random variable.

    Lysis
       Termination of a tropical cyclone event.
 Can be caused by the tropical